 Facets of Nicole, the Doula

-Nicole is a trained birth doula.
+Nicole is a birth doula with close to six years of experience in both hospital and home birth settings.
 Her role as your doula is to provide physical and emotional support, as well informational support and advocacy when needed during your pregnancy and childbirth experience.
 She is committed to providing you with the most accurate, up-to-date information regarding pregnancy and birthing to allow you to make the best decisions for you and your family.
-She has completed Infant and Child CPR training, Breastfeeding Support Courses, and a Childbirth Education Course.
-Her scope of knowledge in the field of birth work grows by the day.
-She has attended 25 births.
+Nicole has completed Infant and Child CPR training and is a Certified Lactation Counselor (CLC)

 In May of 2015, Nicole received a Masters degree in Oral History from Columbia University.
 As an MA student she designed and executed an oral history project on the evolution of birthing practices among women of African descent and how this may be linked to the history of midwifery in the American South.
 She humbly invites each of her clients to share their oral history as it relates to childbirth so that they may be added to her growing archive.